Multi-Game PC Setup with Dynamic Instructions Display

 Aside

-Since the games are kept a mystery from the players until they play, I use unmarked NFC cards and a card reader and have the players choose.
+Since the games are kept a mystery from the players until they play, I use unmarked NFC cards and a card reader and have the players choose a card randomly.
 You are free to present the cards any way you choose.
 See the Zaparoo documentation for advice on this.

 The PC is a kiosk optimized for visual presentation.
 It has only game controllers and an NFC card reader accessible to the players, with no keyboard or mouse or any other inputs available, and the desktop has no icons or taskbar visible.
 When a card is inserted into the reader, the PC will launch a batch file.
 The batch file will, in order, send a request to the Raspberry Pi to change the image it displays to one that corresponds to the game, change the wallpaper on the PC to show a loading message, and then launch the game.